alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 solving a puzzle is about finding those structures.

-Solving puzzles quickly breaks down into three categories: generating good ideas about how a puzzle might work, quickly testing those ideas, and executing on the ideas that appear most correct.
+Solving puzzles quickly breaks down into three categories: generating good ideas about how a puzzle might work, quickly testing those ideas to check how well they fit, and executing well on the correct ideas.

 To generate more ideas, solve more puzzles to see what ideas have shown up in past puzzles.